HCH1/blog/blog RX100 3.md

 那我們來開始教學吧：Ｄ
 ```
-# How to photograph stars?
+# How to photograph milky way?
 ## Introduction
 In October, I had the opportunity to travel to Lombok, where I was supposed to climb the mountain Rinjani,
 and take photos of sunrise, sunset and stars.
 However, the day before the trip, the local tourist agency